JoshuaChu2004/joshuachu2004.github.io/dnd/_subclasses/theparasite.md

 Starting at 6th level, your patron remains alert to threats to its host and a chosen ally at all times.
 You cannot be surprised and you gain advantage on Wisdom saving throws.
 You are also able to extend this protection to a willing creature you can touch as an action.
 While you and your chosen ally is within 1 mile with each other, you can communicate telepathically and are always aware of the other’s location.
 If you use this action again, the previous creature loses the protection.

 ### Spawn Pawn
-At 10th level, you learn the dominate person spell.
+At 10th level, you learn the [Dominate Person](https://dnd5e.wikidot.com/spell:dominate-person) spell.
 It counts as a warlock spell for you, but it doesn’t count against the number of spells you know.
 You can also cast it once without a spell slot, and you regain the ability to do so when you finish a long rest.
 <div class="break"> </div>
 When you cast this spell, your patron enhances the magic, dealing psychic damage equal to your warlock level if the creature succeeds on a saving throw to end the spell.
 In addition, damage can’t break your concentration on this spell.